Studies indicate that over half of workers fail to estimate their retirement needs until their 60s,

 For example, a fancy car is often one of the worst places to put your money!

-savings equal to your annual salary by age 30.
+Ideally, you'd like to have savings equal to your annual salary by age 31.

 The IRS